NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-02-security-and-microsoft-365-groups.md

 - **Group design:** distinguishing access-control groups from collaboration groups through purpose and consistent naming.
 - **Membership administration:** configuring and reviewing the demonstrated HR memberships.
 - **Ownership administration:** assigning and identifying Sarah Johnson as the HR collaboration group owner.
-- **Configuration validation:** checking group type, Assigned membership, owners, and direct members.
-- **Support documentation:** connecting configuration evidence to its business purpose and recording the limits of validation.

-These skills support entry-level work involving onboarding, group membership requests, collaboration support, and collecting evidence for access investigations.

-**Review status:** Phase 2 approved.
-All eight phases are documented; final repository review is pending.